-For health professionals dealing with a case of Metachromatic Leukodystrophy (MLD) we can offer information on the disease, information on the trial of Gene Therapy in Milan, details of palliative and therapeutic care and contact with specialists in the field.
+For health professionals dealing with a case of Metachromatic Leukodystrophy (MLD) we can offer information on the disease, information on the availability of Gene Therapy at specialist centres in the UK, details of palliative and therapeutic care and contact with specialists in the field.
 You can contact us on admin@mldsupportuk.org.uk.

 MLD Support Association also organises a bi-annual Scientific Conference where scientists and clinicians who specialise in Leukodystrophies, both from the UK and overseas, can meet up to learn about current treatment and research.

-If you are interested in attending our next Scientific Conference in 2020, please contact us on admin@mldsupportuk.org.uk.
+If you are interested in attending our next Scientific Conference in Autumn 2022, please contact us on admin@mldsupportuk.org.uk.